seaCatKim/catherine-kim-website/content/authors/admin/_index.md

   url: https://www.qut.edu.au/about/our-people/academic-profiles/cat.kim

 # Short bio (displayed in user profile at end of posts)
 bio: Coral reef ecologists all about rubble in Australia's Reef Restoration and Adaptation Program.
-Als, working in Timor-Leste and lover of R, baking, and knitting.
+Also working in Timor-Leste and lover of R, baking, and knitting.

 # Interests to show in About widget
 # interests: